MicrosoftDocs/winrt-api/windows.ui.xaml.controls.primitives/popup.md

 Popup is a general purpose container for hosting [UIElement](../windows.ui.xaml/uielement.md)s on top of existing content.
 You typically use a Popup to temporarily display content that accomplishes a particular task.
 The Popup does not have a default visual template.
 Instead, you must set the content yourself by specifying a single [Child](popup_child.md) element as content.
 You can define the Popup content inline, but it's common to define the content as a [UserControl](../windows.ui.xaml.controls/usercontrol.md), and then set the [UserControl](../windows.ui.xaml.controls/usercontrol.md) as the [Child](popup_child.md) of the Popup.

 You position the Popup by setting the [HorizontalOffset](popup_horizontaloffset.md) and [VerticalOffset](popup_verticaloffset.md) properties.
 The Popup is offset relative to its immediate parent container.
 A Popup is not modal, so input to the screen behind it is not blocked.
+If the [ShouldConstrainToRootBounds](popup_shouldconstraintorootbounds.md) property is `false`, the Popup may be positioned such that it is not inside the bounds of the root of the content.

 To show a Popup, set its [IsOpen](popup_isopen.md) property to **true**.
 To hide the Popup, set [IsOpen](popup_isopen.md) to **false**.
 You can set [IsLightDismissEnabled](popup_islightdismissenabled.md) to make the Popup hide automatically when a user taps anywhere away from it.